-Michelle Ferguson and Josephine Reid breakdown the Families First Coronavirus Response Act
+Michelle Ferguson breaks down the Families First Coronavirus Response Act

 In a rare bipartisan effort to provide relief to Americans, Congress passed, and President Trump signed into law the Families First Coronavirus Response Act (“Act”) on March 18, 2020.
 The Act addresses many important issues related to the COVID-19 pandemic.
 Important to employers, the Act creates two new emergency leave benefits for families impacted by COVID-19.
 Specifically, it expands the Family and Medical Leave Act of 1993 (“FMLA”) and requires emergency paid sick leave.
 Further, to help offset the financial burdens of these changes, the Act provides tax credits for the cost of providing such benefits.
 The Act generally applies to private employers with fewer than 500 employees and public employers with one or more employees.
 This article provides a brief summary of the important points every employer should be aware of going forward in this uncertain time.